 Studies show that the most important benefits are Health (medical, physiotherapy, chiropractor, etc.), Dental, and Vision.
 These are at the top of the chart, with over 75% of consumers deeming this the most important!
 That’s a lot of people.
 Why?
 Why are these the most important to employees?

 To be put simply, better healthcare benefits will result in happier employees.
 Offering medical to your employees is generally one of the simplest and most effective steps you can take to reward and attract employees.
 Offering medical benefits can also have an increasingly good effect on morale, boosting productivity and helping shape a positive culture in your company.

 Taking care of one’s health is expensive.
 This can cause anxiety and unneeded stress, which can cause an employee to be distracted at work—thinking about how they will be able to afford it all.

 A Clutch study showed that out of the employees that have company benefits, 55% of them say that health coverage is the most important in terms of their job satisfaction!

 Prevention is key.
 It’s simple, people without dental coverage don’t go for checkups as often as those with coverage.
 If they are not going for regular checkups, this can cause problems for them in the future.
 The longer they wait, the worse it gets, and the more they will have to pay.
 That’s not fun for anyone.
 By providing dental care, you are promoting wellness and proper preventative care.
-As a result, you will help decrease the number of serious cases, and your employee will be back to work in no time!
+As a result, you will help decrease the number of severe cases, and your employee will be back to work in no time!

+We are here to offer you more proactive healthcare.
 We talked about a few of the most important employee benefits.
 Both our Lifestyle and Essentials program address these employee needs.
-We are here to offer you more proactive healthcare.

 Contact us for pricing and a program that fits your needs.